CarlKho-Minerva/24MNRV_ShowStudentID_MyMinerva/readme.md

 - You'll see your student ID displayed in the top navbar
 - Click on the ID or the copy icon to copy it to your clipboard
 - A brief notification will confirm that the ID has been copied

-## Feedback and Contributions

-If you have any suggestions, issues, or would like to contribute to the project, please:

-1. Open an issue in this GitHub repository
-2. Submit a pull request with your proposed changes

-We welcome all feedback and contributions!

-## License

-[Include your chosen license here]